LudovicLeGuen/le_patissier/README.md

 ***

 ## Introduction
-My Foody Book is the 4th project for Code Institute's full stack development degree.
+Le Patissier is the 5th and last project for Code Institute's full stack development degree.
 The minimum requirements of this project are:
-* Use an Agile methodology to plan and design a Full-Stack Web application using an MVC framework and related contemporary technologies.
-* Implement a data model, application features and business logic to manage, query and manipulate data to meet given needs in a particular real-world domain.
-* Identify and apply authorisation, authentication and permission features in a Full-Stack web application solution.
-* Create manual and/or automated tests for a Full-Stack Web application using an MVC framework and related contemporary technologies
-* Use a distributed version control system and a repository hosting service to document, develop and maintain a Full-Stack Web application using an MVC framework and related contemporary technologies.
-* Deploy a Full-Stack Web application using an MVC framework and related contemporary technologies to a cloud-based platform
+* Building an E-commerce platform
+* Use of Search Engine Optimization on the website
+* Insert Web Marketing strategies
+* Insert a robot.txt file
+* Insert a sitemap.xml
+* Descriptive metatags
+* Creating a Facebook page
+* Incorporating a newsletter
+* Providing a business model
+* Have at least 3 original models
+* Implement a custom 404 page
-* Understand and use object-based software concepts
+* Show and use an agile methodlogy throughout the project

 [Back to top ⇧](#le-patissier)

 ## UX
 ### Ideal User Demographic
-The users targeted have to be food lovers who enjoy sharing their ideas and creativity.
+The users targeted have to enjoy baking and most of all have to be serious about it.
-There will be 2 main category users
-Frequent food aficionados who love creating and sharing and want to store there recipes.
+The website is built for 2 types of users
-New users who simply want to be inspired.
+Buyers who want quality products and intend to spend on reviewed products.
+People coming from the Social media

 ### User-Stories
 #### Frequent User Goals